On this page

 - Under 18

-Core Clinical is the largest therapy funding available to Ontario autism families.
-It covers , speech therapy (), occupational therapy (), and mental health supports.
+Core Clinical Services are the main OAP pathway for needs-based autism therapy funding.
+They cover , speech therapy (), occupational therapy (), and mental health supports.
 You choose your own providers.
-Funding goes directly to you.
+Families receive a funding allocation and must follow OAP spending and reconciliation rules.

 How do I register for OAP Core Clinical